Click here to download a detailed description of NCAPPS Learning Collaboratives

 Interested in joining a Learning Collaborative?
 Please send us an email to receive updates, including invitations to participate as they are available.

 In partnership with our colleagues at the Georgetown University National Center for Cultural Competence (NCCC), NCAPPS is fostering space for those interested in understanding and implementing antiracist principles and practices in human service systems.
-The Collaborative was launched in November 2020 and will conclude in June 2021.
-Participants are engaging in self-reflection and developing a deep understanding of how each of us can promote racial equity within human service systems.
-Activities include 1) a shared reading of Ibram X. Kendi’s book How to Be an AntiRacist, and 2) self-reflection experiences designed to apply the antiracist concepts to our roles in human service systems.
+The Collaborative was launched in November 2020 and concluded in June 2021.
+Participants engaged in self-reflection to develop a deep understanding of how each of us can promote racial equity within human service systems.
+Activities included 1) a shared reading of Ibram X. Kendi’s book How to Be an AntiRacist, and 2) self-reflection experiences designed to apply the antiracist concepts to our roles in human service systems.

 Tawara D. Goode is an assistant professor and director of Georgetown University National Center for Cultural Competence (NCCC) and University Center for Excellence in Developmental Disabilities (GUCEDD).
 She is recognized as a thought leader in the area of cultural and linguistic competence (CLC) and building the NCCC into a nationally and internationally recognized and award-winning program.
 She had a primary role in developing curricula, assessment instruments, professional development series, and other resources that support CLC.
 She conducts research on CLC and its role in addressing health and mental health care disparities ⎯ including populations at the intersection of race, ethnicity, and disability.
 Professor Goode’s publications include peer reviewed articles, book chapters, policy papers, guides, and instruments that support cultural and linguistic competence in a variety of human service and academic settings.